 Project Scope

-This section will define the scope of the project, including:

-What the project must deliver

-What’s in and out of scope

-The impact of the project – geographically, financially, etc.

-Outlining all who will be affected by the project.

 This project is to develop an online grocery shopping mobile app named Carriage for both Android and iOS users.
 While providing pickup and delivery services to customers, it can also generate retail sales growth for supermarkets and grocery stores.